UV completions, fixing the equations and nonlinearities in $k$-essence: Introduction

 Potentially even tighter constraints may come from the {\it generation} (rather than just the propagation) of GWs~\cite{Bezares:2021yek,Bezares:2021dma}.
 However, obtaining predictions for GW generation is far more difficult than for propagation, as the nonlinear self interactions of the \(k\)-essence scalar are believed to dominate the dynamics on the small scales characterizing compact binary systems.
 In fact, this expectation comes from calculations of static and quasi-static systems (such as stars), on whose scales the scalar self interactions are important and tend to suppress deviations from GR~\cite{Babichev:2009ee,terHaar:2020xxb}.
 This nonlinear mechanism, known as ``screening'' (of local scales from GR deviations), is common to other theories in the DHOST class (see e.g. Refs.~\cite{Vainshtein:1972sx,Babichev:2013usa,Khoury:2003rn,Hinterbichler:2010es}) and is both a blessing and a curse.
 On the one hand it allows \(k\)-essence to pass solar-system tests of gravity~\cite{terHaar:2020xxb,Bezares:2021yek}, but on the other hand it renders the calculation of GW generation conceptually and practically involved~\cite{Bernard:2019fjb,Bezares:2020wkn,terHaar:2020xxb,Bezares:2021yek,Bezares:2021dma}.

 In fact, because of the nonlinear scalar derivative self-interactions, evolutions to the future of initial configurations of interest (on which calculations of GW generation in the highly relativistic and strong-field regime of compact binaries are based) may become ``unstable'', i.e. they may depend ``discontinuously'' on the initial data and/or exhibit fast exponential growth.
+(See e.g. Refs.~\cite{Akhoury:2011hr,Bernard:2019fjb, Kunstatter:2011ce, Gannouji:2020kas}.)
 In mathematical jargon, this corresponds to the Cauchy (i.e. initial value) problem becoming ill-posed~\cite{Hadamard10030321135}.
 While for astrophysically relevant initial conditions (such as neutron star binaries or gravitational collapse) this breakdown of the Cauchy problem can be avoided by a judicious choice of gauge~\cite{Bezares:2021dma} (at least in specific \(k\)-essence theories), for general theories/configurations this may not always be possible.
 In fact, a more robust approach to ``fixing'' the Cauchy problem is to complete \(k\)-essence to the ultraviolet (UV)~\cite{Burgess:2014lwa} (when that is allowed by positivity bounds~\cite{Adams:2006sv}) or to ``deform'' the evolution (by adding an auxiliary field that drives the dynamics to the ``real'' one on long timescales).
 This second approach to ``fix the equations'' was proposed by Cayuso, Ortiz and Lehner in Ref.~\cite{Cayuso_2017} (see also Refs.~\cite{Allwright:2018rut,Cayuso:2020lca}), partly inspired by dissipative hydrodynamics, and was successfully applied to gravitational collapse in \(k\)-essence by Refs.~\cite{Bezares:2021yek,Bezares:2021dma} (where it was shown to reproduce the results obtained in a gauge where breakdowns of the Cauchy problem are avoided).
+On a similar note, shocks/caustics in \(k\)-essence~\cite{Bernard:2019fjb, Babichev:2016hys, Babichev:2017lrx} may also be resolved by resorting to a UV completion.
+In Ref.~\cite{MukohyamaUV:2020lsu}, it was illustrated that the transfer of energy to an additional (UV) degree of freedom may allow for the smoothening of shock/caustic fronts in \(k\)-essence.